-GCAAR is hosting a new webinar series highlighting its commitment to continuing the conversation about racism, particularly as it relates to real estate.
+DCAR and the Greater Capital Area Association of REALTORS® are co-hosting a webinar series highlighting their commitment to continuing the conversation about racism, particularly as it relates to real estate.
 Our goal is to generate a healthy discussion around the history of our nation’s legislative barriers on homeownership based on race – and how those barriers are still affecting today’s society.

 October 26: History of Lincoln Park

 On Monday, Oct.
-26 at 2 p.m., GCAAR and DCAR will continue their History and Power of Real Estate series with Dr. Miriam Bunow, Education & Outreach Manager of Pearless Rockville, to discuss the development of Lincoln Park, its context in Montgomery County history and significant homes/individuals/sites within.
-Register today!
+26 at 2 p.m., GCAAR and DCAR continued their History and Power of Real Estate series with Dr. Miriam Bunow, Education & Outreach Manager of Peerless Rockville, to discuss the development of Lincoln Park, its context in Montgomery County history and significant homes/individuals/sites within.

 September 21: Mapping Segregation in D.C.

 On Monday, Sept.
 21 at 2 p.m., Sarah Shoenfeld, co-owner of research firm Prologue DC, lead the webinar “Mapping Segregation in D.C.,” focusing on the development history and racial context of the District’s Bloomingdale neighborhood, as well as legal challenges that emerged from it.
 In case you missed it, stay check out the webinar recording!

 August 20: Race & Real Estate Context & History

 To kick off the new series, on August 20, GCAAR and the District of Columbia Association of REALTORS® presented the first webinar, “Race and Real Estate Context & History.”